Slaxxis/MarketBind/CONTRIBUTING.md

 # Contributing to Marketbind

-Thank you for considering contributing to Marketbind!
+Thank you for considering contributing to MarketBind!
 We appreciate your help in improving the platform.

 ## How to Contribute